awkena/qrlabelr/README.md

 The above arguments are passed to the `create_label()` function to generate the desired labels based on the defined page setting and label dimension parameters.

-The `gp_label_portrait()` function is, however, a standalone function that places human-readable text items on the label in a portrait orientation as shown in Figure 2.
+The `gp_label_portrait()` function is, however, a standalone function that places human-readable texts on the label in a portrait orientation as shown in Figure 2.
 The code snippet below demonstrates how to use the `gp_label_portrait()` function in R.

 ``` r
 library(qrlabelr)